-The packages that are supported in Studio change frequently.
+The packages that are supported in Machine Language Studio (classic) change frequently.
 If you have any doubts about whether an R package is supported, use the R code sample provided to get the complete list of packages in the current environment.

 Use R code to perform custom math operations.
 For example, there are R packages to solve differential equations, generate random numbers, or run Monte Carlo simulations.